-Name & Address Amount & Nature of Beneficial

-Title of Class of Beneficial Owner Ownership (2) Percent of Class

-Common Stock McCormick 401(k) 2,900,623 (3) 16.1%
+Name & Address Amount & Nature of Title of Class of Beneficial Owner Beneficial Ownership (2) Percent of Class Common Stock McCormick 401(k) Retirement Plan 24 Schilling Road, Suite 1 Hunt 2,530,385(3) 14.6% Valley, Maryland 21031

-Retirement Plan ,,

-24 Schilling Road, Suite 1

-Hunt Valley, Maryland 21031

-(1) Mr. Kurzius' beneficial ownership, which is also above five percent of the Common Stock of the Company, is provided in the tables found in "Proposal 1 - Election of Directors" and "Executive Officers."

-(2) All shares beneficially owned as of the Record Date.

-(3) Amount of shares of Common Stock shown in the table were held in the trust for the McCormick 401(k) Retirement Plan as of the Record Date.
+- (1) Mr. Kurzius' beneficial ownership, which is also above five percent of the Common Stock of the Company, is provided in the tables found in "Proposal 1 Election of Directors" and "Executive Officers." - (2) All shares beneficially owned as of the Record Date. - (3) Amount of shares of Common Stock shown in the table were held in the trust for the McCormick 401(k) Retirement Plan as of the Record Date.
 Neither the trustees of the trust nor the plan itself are the beneficial owners of these shares of Common Stock for purposes of the voting limitations described in our Charter.
-Instead, each plan participant is considered to be the beneficial owner of the shares allocated to such participant's account in the plan, and no individual participant holds more than five percent of the Common Stock of the Company in his or her plan account.
+Instead, each plan participant is considered the beneficial owner of the shares allocated to such participant's account in the plan, and no individual participant holds more than five percent of the Common Stock of the Company in their plan account.
 Each plan participant has the right to vote all shares of Common Stock allocated to such participant's plan account.
 The plan's trustees possess voting discretion over the shares of Common Stock with respect to which plan participants do not direct the trustees how to vote, except that, in the event of a tender offer, no vote shall be made for any shares of Common Stock with respect to which plan participants do not direct the trustees how to tender.